LiskHQ/lisk-desktop/docs/PR-GUIDE.md

 - The PR have an issue
 - All conflicts are resolved
-- The PR follows our [Test guide](/docs/TEST_GUIDE.md)
+- The PR follows our [Test guide](/docs/TEST_GUIDE.md).
-- The PR follows our [CSS guide](/docs/CSS_GUIDE.md)
+- The PR follows our [CSS guide](/docs/CSS_GUIDE.md).

-When you're done, submit a pull request and for one of the maintainers to check it out.
-We would let you know if there is any problem or any changes that should be considered.
+When you're done, submit a pull request and one of the maintainers will check it out.
+You will be informed if there are any problems or changes that may need to be considered.

 ##### Format of pull requests